 Lack of needed data validation

-“The smart meter is the source of truth right, so let’s just use that data!”
+The smart meter is the source of truth, right?
+So let’s just use that data!

-Not so trusted setup
+A not so trusted setup

-“Let’s use additional IoT device to retrofit (already?!) the smart meters with asymmetric cryptography, top-notch cyber-security and let’s add to that a light blockchain node, oh yeah!
-Let’s pack it in a cool 3D printed case and call it "IoT Oracle" or better "Hardware Oracle"!”
+Let’s use additional IoT devices to retrofit (already?!) the smart meters with asymmetric cryptography, top-notch cyber-security, and let’s add a light blockchain node to that, oh yeah!
+Let’s pack it in a cool 3D printed case and call it 'IoT Oracle' or, even better: 'Hardware Oracle'!

-So, what is the meter Oracle?”
+So, what is the oracle meter?